Harpfield Primary Academy

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-The school budget includes money for supporting children with SEN. The SEN budget is allocated each financial year.
-The Academy Trust decides on the budget for Special Educational Needs.
+The school budget includes money for supporting children with SEND.
+The SEND budget is allocated each financial year.
+The Academy Trust decides on the budget for Special Educational Needs and Disabilities.

-The Senior Leadership Team discuss all the information they have about SEN in the school, including: the children getting extra support already,the children needing extra support,the children who have been identified as not making as much progress as would be expected and decide what resources/training and support is needed.
+The Senior Leadership Team discuss all the information they have about SEND in the school, including: the children getting extra support already, the children needing extra support, the children who have been identified as not making as much progress as would be expected and decide what resources/training and support is needed.
 The SENCO audits resources, purchases and allocates them accordingly to the children’s needs.
-The use of a provision map helps to identify how resources are used, using the graduated response, to support children with SEN.
+The use of a provision map helps to identify how resources are used, using the graduated response, to support children with SEND.

 - How is the decision made about what type and how much support my child/young person will receive?

 The SENCO, alongside class teachers and the Inclusion team decide this through a review of the audit of need and provision map.
 Decisions are made based upon the progress of the children through assessments and our tracking system.
 Parents are also consulted through Pupil Passport meetings and there will be a discussion based on the graduated approach to support.